-It should be noted that the Pensions Regulator's role is in relation to requirements under the Pensions Act 2004.
-As such, it is possible that some breaches of the law do not fall within the Regulator's remit.
-However, given the complex nature of the law, including the wide ranging responsibilities covered by the Pensions Act 2004, Flintshire County Council encourages reporting of any breach that is considered to be materially significant regardless of the specific area of the law that has been breached.
+It should be noted that the Pensions Regulator's role is in relation to requirements responsibilities-under the Pensions Act 2004.
+As such, it is possible that some breaches of the law do not fall within the Regulator's remit sponsibility.
+However, given the complex nature of the law, including the wide ranging responsibilities covered by the Pensions Act 2004, Flintshire County Council encourages reporting of any breach that is considered to be materially significant regardless of the the specific area of the law that has been reason for the breached.
 The Pensions Regulator can then determine whether it is a matter they have jurisdiction over or not.